Facebook addiction symptoms, causes, and effects

 How to overcome Facebook addiction?

 Overcoming Facebook addiction starts with becoming aware of the problematic use of the platform.
-Although it may sound cliché, in order to overcome this type of addiction a person needs to acknowledge they have a problem first.
-Additionally, it is important to be aware of the purpose of an individual’s use of Facebook in order to determine whether it aligns with how they value spending their time.
+Although it may sound common, to overcome this type of addiction a person needs to acknowledge they have a problem first.
+Additionally, it is important to be aware of the purpose of an individual’s use of Facebook to determine whether it aligns with how they value spending their time.

 For some people deactivating their profile is too drastic, so instead, they can focus on gradually reducing time spent on the platform.
 Strive to reduce Facebook use by logging in less frequently.